CKY-DT: Scheduling

 As Manitoba is in the Central Time Zone, CKY-TV generally abides by the U.S. practice of airing prime time programming simultaneously with its counterparts in the Eastern Time Zone, meaning one hour "earlier" in terms of local time than Eastern Time stations (e.g. "8 p.m., 7 Central").
 This is primarily to maintain simultaneous substitution rights with the American network affiliates aired on cable in Winnipeg.
-However, the station's daytime and late night schedule is otherwise generally the same as other CTV stations in terms of local airtimes, such as local news from 6:00 to 7:00 p.m., and CTV National News at 11:00 p.m. (whereas U.S. stations in the Central Time Zone typically air late news at 10:00 p.m.).
-To accommodate both practices, programs that air in the 7:00 p.m. hour on most CTV stations, such as etalk and repeats of The Big Bang Theory, are generally moved to the 10:00 p.m. hour on CKY-TV.
+However, the station's daytime and late night schedule is otherwise generally the same as other CTV stations in terms of local airtimes, such as local news from 6 to 7 p.m., and CTV National News at 11 p.m. (whereas U.S. stations in the Central Time Zone typically air late news at 10 p.m.).
+To accommodate both practices, programs that air in the 7 p.m. hour on most CTV stations, such as etalk and repeats of The Big Bang Theory, are generally moved to the 10 p.m. hour on CKY-TV.

-Prior to CTV's purchase of the station in 2001, this shifting of prime time programming normally extended to the 7:00 ET/6:00 CT hour on Sundays, in line with the practice of American broadcast networks.
-This meant a local newscast would air at 5:30, followed by prime time, then an extra local newscast at 10:00 p.m.
-Since 2001, CKY-TV has usually aired local news at 6 p.m. seven nights a week, including Sundays, regardless of the station's ability to simsub at that hour, with programming rescheduled as needed to air within the 7–11 p.m.
+Prior to CTV's purchase of the station in 2001, this shifting of prime time programming normally extended to the 7 ET/6 CT hour on Sundays, in line with the practice of American broadcast networks.
+This meant a local newscast would air at 5:30, followed by prime time, then an extra local newscast at 10 p.m.
+From 2001 to 2024, CKY-TV has usually aired local news at 6 p.m. seven nights a week, including Sundays, regardless of the station's ability to simsub at that hour, with programming rescheduled as needed to air within the 7–11 p.m.
 CT block.

 News operation

-CKY-DT presently broadcasts 33 hours of locally produced newscasts each week (with six hours each weekday, and 90 minutes each on Saturdays and Sundays).
+CKY-DT presently broadcasts 25 hours of locally produced newscasts each week (with five hours each weekday).
 When CKY-TV launched as CJAY, its broadcast day ran from 5:30 p.m. until around midnight daily.
 Its local newscasts were originally broadcast from 7:15 to 7:30, and 10:30 to 10:55 p.m. each weeknight.
 The early newscast was part of a longer program known as Panorama 7, which ran from 5:30 to 7:30 p.m. and consisted of cartoons and other children's features, a weather report and news.
 As of October 3, 2005, the newscasts on CKY-TV are branded as CTV News.

 On June 6, 2011, it was announced the longtime CKY-TV personality Sylvia Kuzyk would step down in the fall of 2011, and Colleen Bready was named her replacement.
-On July 26, 2011, it was announced that CKY-DT would debut a new three-hour weekday morning newscast called CTV Morning Live starting September 26, 2011, and would air from 6–9 a.m. from CKY-DT's studios, with the newscast anchored by Kris Laudien (formerly of Vancouver's CKVU-DT and Edmonton's CKEM-DT) and current CKY-DT reporter Eleanor Coopsammy.
+On July 26, 2011, it was announced that CKY-DT would debut a new three-hour weekday morning newscast called CTV Morning Live starting September 26, 2011, and would air from 6 to 9 a.m. from CKY-DT's studios, with the newscast anchored by Kris Laudien (formerly of Vancouver's CKVU-DT and Edmonton's CKEM-DT) and current CKY-DT reporter Eleanor Coopsammy.